toddbranch/ECE382/notes/L22/index.md

 - **(OPTIONAL, but kind of fun)** [KSplice pointer challenge](https://blogs.oracle.com/ksplice/entry/the_ksplice_pointer_challenge)

 ## Lesson Outline
+- Admin
 - Pointers
 - Arrays
 - Function Parameters
 - Practice

+## Admin
+- Video
+- HW
+    - If you didn't turn in L21 HW, you've got a bunch of stuff to do
+        - L21 HW
+            - Talk about process for initializing structs with variables in CCS compiler
+        - L22 Assignment
+        - Install Git
+            - You must do this because we're using it in class next time!
+        - Optional KSplice Pointer Challenge
+            - Tests your knowledge of pointers
+            - Good practice
+    - Important to get practice with C and get issues worked out prior to labs
+    - If we get done early today, you can work on all this stuff

 ## Pointers